johngoldin/can_i_blog_too/content/_index.md

 ---
-title: "Hugo Apéro"
+title: "John Goldin"
-subtitle: "A Hugo theme you'll want to hang out with"
+subtitle: "My Personal Web Site"
-description: "Welcome to the documentation site for the Hugo Apéro (*a-pay-ROH*) theme!
-Inside, you'll find how to get started building a new site with this theme.
-You'll learn a bit about Hugo, and a lot about what makes this theme unique and, we hope, fun to get to know.
-Bon apéro!"
+description: "This is is the entryway to my blog and to some personal projects.
+The topics have to do with R or travel or whatever else is of interest."
 images:
-  - img/voir.jpg
+  - img/for_site/sitting_figure_for_icon.png
 image_left: false
 text_align_left: true
 show_social_links: true # specify social accounts in site config
 show_action_link: true
-action_link: /about
+action_link: /blog
-action_label: "Read More &rarr;"
+action_label: "To my blog &rarr;"
 action_type: text # text, button
 ---